Every year.

 Teachers spiel.

 Syllabus this.
 Office hours that.
-Class rules and somesuch.
+Class rules somesuch.

 Then, my favorite part.